How To Reduce Inflammation For Better Hormonal Health & Periods

 Blood Sugar Balance - Make sure you’re eating every 3-4 hours and pairing a carb, protein & fiber together at your meals.
 No skipping meals!

 Improve Your Sleep - Aim for at least 7-9 hours of sleep per night.
-Support your sleep quality by spraying Moon Boost Magnesium Oil onto the soles of your feet, and blocking out all light with Moon Mask
+Support your sleep quality by supplementing magnesium and blocking out all light with Moon Mask

 Sun Exposure for Vitamin D production - Getting 15-20 minutes of sun exposure daily supports your circadian rhythm, and your body’s production of Vitamin D. Vitamin D is anti-inflammatory and supports hormone production and regular menstrual cycles.
 Low Vitamin D levels are linked to inflammation and hormone dys-regulation.